Suzanne Packer

 Suzanne Packer (born Suzanne Jackson on 26 November 1962) is a Welsh actress, known for playing the role of Tess Bateman in the BBC medical drama Casualty from September 2003 to August 2015.
-She later returned to the series as a guest for the 30th-anniversary episodes.
+She later returned to the series as a guest for the 30th-anniversary episodes in 2016.
 Since departing from Casualty, she has appeared in various television series including Bang, In My Skin and The Pembrokeshire Murders.

 Early life

-Packer is the daughter of Jamaican immigrant parents to Abergavenny, and her mother worked as a nurse.
-She is the elder sister of the Olympic hurdler Colin Jackson.
+Packer is the daughter of Jamaican and Panamanian immigrant parents who moved to Abergavenny, Wales, where her mother worked as a nurse.
+She is the older sister of the hurdler Colin Jackson.

 While studying at Llanedeyrn High School in Cardiff, she showed an interest in acting, playing the lead in school plays including Oklahoma and The King and I. Packer attended the National Youth Theatre of Wales before earning a BA in theatre and drama at the University of Warwick.
 She then trained at the Webber Douglas Academy of Dramatic Art in London.
 Prior to acting professionally, Packer worked as a drama supply teacher.
 After working at one particular school for three months, she was offered a permanent contract, which she declined due to wanting to pursue acting full-time.